 Prescriptions containing owings were appropriately managed, and the prescription was kept with the balance until it was collected.
 Stock was obtained from reputable sources including Alliance and AHH.
 Specials were obtained from Alliance Specials.
 Invoices were seen to this effect.
 The pharmacy did not have the required hardware, software or scanners to be compliant with the European Falsified Medicines Directive (FMD).

 The dispensary shelves used to store stock were generally organised and tidy.
 The stock was arranged alphabetically.
 Date checking was undertaken each week and the entire dispensary was checked every three months.
 A tracking sheet was completed detailing stock that was due to expire in the coming months.
-Spot checks revealed no date expired stock or mixed batches.
+Spot checks revealed no date expired stock.
+A bottle of methocarbamol 750mg tablets was found not to bear an expiry date or batch number.